eatthinkdu/eatthinkdu.github.io/_drafts/itinerary.md

+---
+layout:     post
+title:      "You in Southeast Asia"
+subtitle:   "Part II: My Itineray"
+date:       2015-12-03
+author:     "Erica"
+header-img: "img/think/practical/cover.JPG"
+category: du
+tags: [du]
+---

 <h3 class="section-heading">Cambodia</h3>
 <b>Time spent:</b> 1 week<br>
 <b>Suggested time:</b> 1.5-2 weeks<br>
-<b>Transportation:</b> Use buses.
+<b>How to Get Around:</b> Use <u>buses</u> to get between cities.
 The most reliable bus internally is Giant Ibis.
 I also used Mekong Express to get to/from Vietnam.
 Pro-tip: if you're short on time and don't mind a perfect night's sleep, overnight buses are not that sketchy.
-Make sure you see which bed seat they book you if you're going alone though, some buses are weird and have double beds, and you don't want to be next to some rando.<br>
+Make sure you see which bed seat they book you if you're going alone though, some buses are weird and have double beds, and you don't want to be next to some rando.
+Use <u>tuk tuks</u> to get around within a city, and be sure to bargain rates!!<br>
 <b>Food:</b> Need to go to night market in Phnom Penh.
 Eat the Fish Amok!!
+Also try the Kari/Khmer noodles.
 <h3>[Cities I Went]</h3>
 <h4>Phnom Penh:</h4>
 <ul>